thekabal/tki/README.md

     written 100% in PHP/HTML/JS/SQL.

 ## Why should I run this?
-    Web-based games that recreate the door game BBS experience are enjoyable, and this one is FOSS, allowing anyone to contribute!
+    Web-based games that recreate the door game BBS experience can be fun!
+    Since it is Free and open source software, anyone can examine, learn, and contribute.

 ## License: [Affero GPL v 3](https://www.gnu.org/licenses/agpl-3.0.en.html)